-Your check engine light is on, and maybe the car entered limp mode.
-So you bought a code reader to see what’s really going on with it.
+Here’s a hypothetical situation for you.
+Your check engine light is on, and maybe your car has entered limp mode.
+So you decide to buy a code reader to see what’s really going on with it.

-The device gave you the codes $7E8 and $7E9.
+The device gives you the codes $7E8 and $7E9.
 But what issues do these codes indicate?
 What needs to be fixed?

-Actually, they are not engine codes. $7E8 and $7E9 are just submenus for engine and transmission control modules.
+These are not actually engine codes. $7E8 and $7E9 are just sub-menus for the engine and transmission control modules.

 Let’s dig deeper!